- What is prostate cancer?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 But risk factors don’t tell us everything.
 Many people with one or more risk factors never get cancer, while others with this disease may have had few or no known risk factors.

-We don't yet completely understand the causes of prostate cancer, but researchers have found several factors that might change the risk of getting it.
-For some of these factors, the link to prostate cancer risk is not yet clear.
+We don’t yet completely understand the causes of prostate cancer, but researchers have found several factors that might affect a man’s risk of getting it.

 Prostate cancer is very rare in men younger than 40, but the chance of having prostate cancer rises rapidly after age 50.
 About 6 in 10 cases of prostate cancers are found in men over the age of 65.

-Prostate cancer occurs more often in African-American men and Jamaican men of African ancestry than in men of other races.
-African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
+Prostate cancer occurs more often in African-American men and Caribbean men of African ancestry than in men of other races.
+African-American men are also more than twice as likely to die of prostate cancer as white men.
 Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.

 Prostate cancer is most common in North America, northwestern Europe, Australia, and on Caribbean islands.
 It is less common in Asia, Africa, Central America, and South America.

 The reasons for this are not clear.
 More intensive screening in some developed countries very likely accounts for at least part of this difference, but other factors such as lifestyle differences (diet, etc.) are likely to be important as well.
 For example, men of Asian descent living in the United States have a lower risk of prostate cancer than white Americans, but their risk is higher than that of men of similar backgrounds living in Asia.